-Through my work at BCG Attorney Search, I participate in or oversee the placement of thousands of attorneys each year in firms throughout the country.
-I watch our candidates go through every stage of the job search process-from submitting applications, to going to interviews, to accepting offers.
-By closely observing this process and the trends that reveal themselves, I am able to get a profound understanding of the legal market and what is in demand in markets and practice areas across the nation.1
+This annual report from BCG Attorney Search summarizes the recruitment, placement and job search of thousands of attorneys each year in firms throughout the country.
+I watch our candidates go through every stage of the job search process--from submitting applications to going to interviews, to accepting offers.
+By closely observing this process and the trends that reveal themselves we get a profound understanding of the legal market and what is in demand in markets and practice areas across the nation.[i]